HOME MyTRB CONTACT US DIRECTORY E-NEWSLETTER FOLLOW US RSS

 • Current and emerging practices in quantifying and assigning monetary values to the benefits and impacts associated with rural transit.

-• New and improved methods for assessing the broad benefits and impacts of rural public transit with consideration of mobility, equity, and other socioeconomic considerations important to rural areas.
+• New and improved methods for assessing the broad benefits and impacts of rural public transit with consideration of mobility and other economic considerations important to rural areas.

 • Case studies of benefit analyses that build upon longitudinal information.

-• Typology of beneficiaries, including but not limited to racial and ethnic minority populations, youth and elderly populations, persons with disabilities, and low-income households.
+• Typology of beneficiaries, including but not limited to youth and elderly populations, persons with disabilities, and low-income households.

 • Typology of benefits and associated monetary values differentiated by beneficiary type.